 For respiratory diseases such as COVID-19, there are two main routes of transmission: contact and inhalation of virus-containing droplets.
 Such droplets are let out when an infected individual coughs or sneezes, effectively releasing SARS-CoV-2 into the surroundings.
 The details following this first step of exposure to infection are covered in more detail in our Path of the Virus Explainer.
 The crucial point to know is that the viruses within these droplets can infect you through your mouth, nose, or eyes, and then move into your lungs.

-From the perspective of the infected individual, masks essentially capture the droplets and keep the virus from being released during coughs and sneezes.
+From the perspective of an infected individual, masks essentially capture the droplets and keep the virus from being released during coughs and sneezes.
 A person cannot spread the virus if their respiratory droplets are never released.
 This is especially important for asymptomatic individuals who do not actually know they carry the virus.
 One study used laser light to visually demonstrate the droplets released from talking with and without a mask—wearing masks dramatically decreased the number of droplets let out.
 Another observational study found that two infected hair stylists did not transmit the virus to any of their 67 masked clients.

 For the non-infected person, wearing masks protects their mouth and nose, preventing the virus from ever getting in.
 This is why it’s critical to cover your nose and mouth when wearing a mask or any other face covering.
 Scenarios for the infected and non-infected individuals are depicted in the illustration below from a recently published paper.

 As you can see in this figure, there is the least risk of transmission when both individuals are wearing a mask.
 You can also see how the droplets spread out and disperse more as they travel further from the speaker.
 This effect is magnified by airflow when we are outdoors, meaning that a smaller density of droplets (and virus particles) reaches the healthy person.
 Being outdoors with a mask on is one of the safest ways to interact with people.
 The figure also depicts that droplet size is an important consideration.
 The smallest droplets (smaller than 5 microns) are called aerosols, which can remain afloat for longer and travel further than respiratory droplets.
-Viruses such as influenza can be transmitted in this way.
-While experiments have suggested that pieces of SARS-CoV-2 can be transmitted via aerosols, but this is much less common and unlikely compared to transmission via respiratory droplets (it typically happens when an unmasked person is singing or breathing aggressively in an enclosed space).
+SARS-CoV-2 can be transmitted via aerosols, but this is much less common and unlikely compared to transmission via respiratory droplets (it typically happens when an unmasked person is singing or breathing aggressively in an enclosed space).

 What are the differences between the face coverings?